-An Integrated Masters (MEng, BSc) is a four-year degree that extends your studies to Masters level.
+An Integrated Masters (MEng, BSc or MSci, BSc for the Computer Science and Mathematics course) is a four-year degree that extends your studies to Masters level.
 It’s the highest award for undergraduate studies in computing in the UK.

 Benefits of an Integrated Masters